IamSreeman/IamSreeman.github.io/_posts/2024-06-26-PhD-applications.md

 I was afraid I will have to forever apply to hep-th PhDs.
 I didn't want to leave the field without even doing a PhD.
 So, I am happy[^selfish] that I finally got a PhD.
 That too, I got a place that is one of the best fits for me because I can do both string theory and It from Qubit toy models like DSSYK.

-The one thing I want to change from now on is that I want to stop being lazy and become productive.
-I am not exactly lazy; procrastinator will be a better word.
-But I procrastinate everything until the deadline is close, and even if I work hard at that point, the time won't be enough.
+The one thing I want to change from now on is that I want to stop being a procrastinator.
+I often procrastinate things until the deadline is close, and even if I work hard at that point, the time won't be enough.
 One bad thing about procrastinating is that "<a href="https://en.wikipedia.org/wiki/Death" target="_blank">the final deadline</a>" will always come without telling you.
 So, I should stop procrastinating.

 This summer (4 months left), I wanted to write these [FP notes](https://ksr.onl/files/FP.pdf) and mostly complete them and then write some parts of [QG notes](https://ksr.onl/files/QG.pdf).
 I am also continuing my masters research.
 I also kept reading Vagabond manga and watching Gintama anime on hold since 2022.
 I should go back and complete those.
 There are always too many things one can do and human lifespans are too tiny to do all the interesting things.